-Huw completed his PhD in fracture mechanics at the University of Manchester where he developed an innovative method for the fast solution of crack propagation in structures.
-This work was funded by the EPSRC and EDF.
+Huw completed his PhD in fracture mechanics at the University of Manchester where he developed a method for modelling the propagation of cracks in structures.

 ApSimon H, Oxley T, Woodward H, Mehlig D, Holland M, 2023.
 Analysis of abatement options to reduce PM2.5 concentrations, Defra contract report: SNAPCS project, Support for National Air Pollution Control Strategies, February 2023, https://uk-air.defra.gov.uk/library/reports?report_id=1105